Gracekadiri/SYNTHEA-POWERED-PATIENT-DATA/README.md

 # Aim:
 The aim of this project is to analyze the Synthea-generated patient data and provide insights into the demographic and health-related characteristics of the patients.
 The analysis will involve data cleaning, exploratory data analysis, and making recommendations based on the findings.

+# Questions
+- Determine the total number of patients, patients immunized, the number of male and female patients, and patients with allergies?
+- How many male and female patients have been immunized?
+- Which vaccine has been administered the most number of times?
+- What are the top five most common conditions among patients, and how are they distributed among different races?
+- What is the distribution of patients per allergy type?
+- What is the most commonly performed medical procedure?
+- How are patients distributed by ethnicity?
+-  What are the top five reasons for patient visits?
+- Number of patients that have not been assigned a care plan?
+- What are the most common medications prescribed, and what is the corresponding Condition?
+- Determine the number of patients living outside of the United States.
 # Findings

 - The total number of patients in the dataset is 1462, out of which 1140 have been immunized, and 157 have allergies.
 The dataset has 741 male patients and 721 female patients.